Culture of the Netherlands: Sports

 Football is the most popular sport in the Netherlands.
 Notable Dutch football teams and clubs include: Amsterdamsche Football club Ajax in 1900, Feyenoord Rotterdam in 1908 and PSV Eindhoven in 1913.

 Another almost national sport is speedskating.
 It is common for Northern Dutch children to learn how to skate at an early age.
 Long distance skating and all-round tournaments are the most popular and most successful areas for the Dutch.
 In the history of the world championships the champion of the 10 km has always been a Dutchman.
 Notable athletes are Sven Kramer, Rintje Ritsma and Ard Schenk.

 Also popular are swimming, field hockey, judo and cycling.

 A typical Dutch sport is "korfball", a mixed sport played by girls and boys.
-It's invented in the Netherlands, but now it's also played in countries such as Belgium, Germany and Japan.
+The sport was invented in the Netherlands, but is now also played in countries such as Belgium, Germany and Japan.
 At the IKF Korfball World Championship the Dutch team has won in all cases except once.